maxammann/blog/content/posts/2021-03-23-tls-overview/index.md

 I am also doing here something similar like the above illustration.
 My approach is just more manual and simpler.
 I will create here a connection to the HTTP server of this blog and send some data: `openssl s_client -msg -connect maxammann.org:443`.
 This command logs all messages of the handshake as hex.

-This approach has the advantage that it requirest just OpenSSL and some tool to interpret binary messages like WireShark.
+This approach has the advantage that it requires just OpenSSL and some tool to interpret binary messages like WireShark.
 It does not require any complex setup to look inside of encrypted TLS messages.

 💻 denotes a client and ☁️ a server which could be hosted in the cloud.